mm4rks/bugfinder/README.md

 ## 🚀 Getting Started

 For easy installation, use `make install PROD=1`.
 This will:

-Build dewolf image
+- Build the dewolf image
-Build web containers
+- Build web containers
-Register `systemd` services.
+- Register `systemd` services.

 Start worker and web services via: